YordanGeorgiev/qto/doc/md/issue-tracker-features-and-functionalities.md

 ##### 2.5.4.1.
 Successful execution
-If the single cell inline-edit is successfull no msg is presented and the data is updated to the database storage.
+If the single cell inline-edit is successful no msg is presented and the data is updated to the database storage.
 If the updated cell was part of the currently sorted column the ui is automatically adjusted to the new sort order ( for example if a numeric sort was applied and the cell had value of 9 with 1..9 range and the smallest to greatest was currently active if the new update is 1 the item will appear in the top of the listing.

 ##### 2.5.4.2.
 Error handling on db update error
-If any error occurs while updating an error msg is presented crearly with fading effect, which returns the error msg from the database.
+If any error occurs while updating an error msg is presented clearly with fading effect, which returns the error msg from the database.
-On unvalid input the data is not updated to the database and the old value in the cell is restored.
+On invalid input the data is not updated to the database and the old value in the cell is restored.

 ##### 2.5.4.3.
 Nulls handling
 Nulls handling is somewhat problematic in ui.
-For now the behaviour by convention is to leave a nullable record in the database as null, whether the cell of the ui table is left empty ( white space chars are also considered empty)
+For now the behavior by convention is to leave a nullable record in the database as null, whether the cell of the ui table is left empty ( white space chars are also considered empty)